n0sys/TryHackMe-Writeup/Wonderland/README.md

 Keep Going.
 "That depends a good deal on where you want to get to," said the Cat.
 ```
 /r/a/a gave no results while /r/a/b was successful.
 It seems like the story is playing out within the subdirectories.
-You can notice as well that /r/a/b kinda build up to the word "rabbit" which was a title in the root directory page.
+You can notice as well that /r/a/b kinda build up to the word "rabbit" which was the title in the root directory page.
 And eventually, visiting /r/a/b/b/i/t returns a hint.

 ![Wonderland](imgs/door.png)